kontenta/kontour/DEVELOPMENT.md

 ## Following PSR2

-This project can be checked against configured coding standars using `composer phpcs` from the project directory.
+This project can be checked against configured coding standards using `composer phpcs` from the project directory.

+Automatic attempt to fix some reported coding standard violations can be run with `./vendor/bin/phpcbf` from the project directory.